CodeBeast357/VBSH/README.md

 Usage
 --
-Download and call it from a prompt with `CScript //H:CScript VBSH.vbs`.
-For a greater deployment, move the script to a folder contained in the [PATH](https://en.wikipedia.org/wiki/Path_%28variable%29) environment variable and change the default script host to CScript with `CScript //H:CScript //S`.
+Download and run it.
+For a greater deployment, move the script to a folder contained in the [PATH](https://en.wikipedia.org/wiki/Path_%28variable%29) environment variable.

 Examples
 --